Jump to Program information

 Dear Prospective Resident,

-The 12-month residency program offers an excellent opportunity for the PharmD graduate to explore many areas of interest in a dynamic organization that strives to achieve clinical and practice management excellence.
+The 52-weeks residency program offers an excellent opportunity for the PharmD graduate to explore many areas of interest in a dynamic organization that strives to achieve clinical and practice management excellence.
 The residency is an individualized program based on mutually agreed upon goals.
-It offers required monthly rotations in critical care, internal medicine (2 months), administration (including one week of medication safety), and ambulatory care.
-There is one required selective rotation of the resident’s choice in infectious disease, oncology, or cardiology.
-Numerous electives are also available in areas such as neonatal intensive care, transplant, emergency medicine, and many more.
+It offers required monthly rotations in antimicrobial stewardship, critical care, internal medicine (2 months), administration (including one week of medication safety), and ambulatory care.
+Numerous electives are also available in areas such as oncology, cardiology, neonatal intensive care, transplant, emergency medicine, and many more.
 Fringe benefits include health/dental/life/liability insurance, paid time off, and a travel allowance for required meetings and conferences.

 University of Colorado Hospital is currently a 703-bed tertiary care center and serves as the principal teaching facility for the Schools of Pharmacy, Medicine, Nursing, and Dentistry at the University of Colorado.
 The Inpatient Pharmacy has approximately 80 full-time pharmacists and 80 full-time support / technical staff.
 Faculty members from the School of Pharmacy have active practice sites at University of Colorado Hospital.
 The pharmacy staff members and the faculty work collaboratively to provide high-quality service in all areas.